 Net Buy Positive Peaks: Real-Time Strong Buying

-The Net Buy Amount indicator reflects the change in selling and buying pressure that leads to price shifts.
+The Net Buy Value indicator reflects the change in selling and buying pressure that leads to price shifts.

 For example, on Aug 19, the Net Buy Amount indicator peaked when Binance announced the STG token launch.
 The sudden surge in Net Buy resulted from people seeing the listing as positive news and rushing to buy more coins.

-In addition to the Net Buy Amount, these metrics can better help you gain insight into price changes.
+In addition to the Net Buy, these metrics can better help you gain insight into price changes.

 Large CEX Deposits Increases: Price Plunge Warning